Code-Institute-Submissions/frejas_dice_game/README.md

 - A simple AI to play against
     With the use of 'random' functions, a simple computer player was applied to the project so that the game could be played as a 1 player game.

-    - case: While the computers first go, can be completely random.
-The computers second go against a player needed to be more complex.
-While using a probality function, the computer could play a dice to actually compete to the players value.
-But if the computer options were not satisfatory, using of a low value dice would have a stagic gameplay.
+    - case: While the computers first go can be completely random, the computers second go against a player needed to be more complex.
+While using a probality function, the computer could play a die to actually compete to the players value.
+But if the computer options were not satisfatory, using of a low value die would have a strategic gameplay.

-- Change the diffulty of the computer.
+- Change the difficulty of the computer.
-    - Enable an easy, medium or hard mode by changing the computers probabily choice.
+    - Enable an easy, medium or hard mode by changing the computers probability choice.

 - Add more dice.
     - Adding more options for the dice.